 - Worker well-being

-At first blush, I thought worker well-being was dated, over-talked about, and rarely a real focus in the workplace.
-With low expectations I read an article on the subject by PwC.
-I was surprised to learn that for over a decade they have been conducting a health and well-being survey.
-What they found lead them to believe health and well-being were so vital and important, they decided to do a study and involved the University of Southern California.
+At first blush, we thought worker well-being was dated, over-talked about, and rarely a real focus in the workplace.
+With low expectations we absorbed data on the subject by PwC.
+We were surprised to learn that for over a decade they have been conducting a health and well-being survey.
+What they found lead them to believe health and well-being were so vital and important, they decided to do a study and with the University of Southern California.
 The study ended up with the creation of their Habit Bank.

-I am confident that their focus on well-being has helped them weather these last few tumultuous, mind-bending months.
-They have demonstrated that there are many ways to help and support our employees during challenging times that don’t include a massive budget and large survey/study.
+We are confident that their focus on well-being has helped them weather the pandemic.
+They have demonstrated that there are many ways to help and support our employees during challenging times that don’t include a massive budget and/or a large survey/study.

-Whether working remotely or in the office here are six things that can easily be implemented to help yourself and your employees stay well:
+Whether you and your staff are working remotely or are transitioning back into the office, here are six things that can easily be implemented to help yourself and your employees stay well:

 - Design your workspace to fit YOU.
 Meaning, think about what you need to do your best work.